Moissanite vs Lab Diamond: Full Guide (Which Is Better?)

 Moissanite vs Lab Diamonds: Durability

-Jewelers measure a stone’s durability using the Mohs Scale of Hardness, which determines how resistant a gemstone is to scratches and damage.
-The higher the number, the tougher the stone.
+Gemstone durability is measured using the Mohs Scale of Hardness, which rates how resistant a stone is to scratches.
+The higher the number, the stronger the gem.

-In short, both moissanite and lab grown diamonds are highly durable and long-lasting.
-But if you want the absolute highest hardness and scratch resistance, a lab diamond still takes the crown.
+👉 Bottom line: Both moissanite and lab diamonds are extremely durable, but if you want the absolute highest hardness and scratch resistance, lab grown diamonds take the lead.

 Read Also : Morganite vs Moissanite: What Makes Each One Different?